Das Model: Background

 The lyrics were written by Emil Schult, who was in love with a model when he wrote the song.
 He also composed music for the song, though it was too guitar-heavy for the musical concept of Kraftwerk and it was rewritten by Bartos and Hütter to fit the sound of the band.

 As with all of the songs on The Man-Machine, The Model was released in both German- and English-language versions.
 The lyrics are very close between two versions, with the exception of a guttural-sounding "Korrekt!" added after the line "Sie trinkt in Nachtclubs immer Sekt" in the German version.
 (The English lyric is "She's going out to nightclubs, drinking just champagne.")
-This was an in-joke by the band.
+This was an inside joke by the band.
 In his autobiography, I Was A Robot, former Kraftwerk member Wolfgang Flür explains:

 Our favourite discothèque, the Mora, lay in the Schneider-Wibbel Gasse in the middle of Düsseldorf's old town, and there was a waiter who worked there who always greeted new guests with the words "Hallöchen!
 Sekt?
 Korrrrrrrekt!"
 You didn't have the chance to contradict him, because he always answered himself.
 He loved selling champagne to the guests, largely because it was the drink on which he earned the highest commission, and he forced it on everyone.

 We'd heard him so often, and he was such a fine example of Düsseldorf chic, that we invited him into our studio when we were recording "The Model" so that he could speak his smug slogan directly into the microphone.
 That's why his pithy "Sekt?
 Korrrrrrrekt!" appears in our most famous song.